 If using X-Payments or Braintree is not your option, use at least a built-in AntiFraud Service Connector to monitor your accounts and transactions for red flags such as inconsistent billing and shipping information, as well as the physical location of your customers.
 X-Cart AntiFraud allows you to track customer IP addresses and alert you to any addresses from countries known as a base for fraudsters.

 In combating fraud, don’t forget to think about the customer and ensure their experience isn’t compromised.
 Blocking suspicious purchases without detailed evidence can lead to an increase in cart abandonment.
 Keep both your business and your customers safe, and reduce your chances of losing revenue and drowning in chargeback fees.

 Account Takeover Fraud

-The third fraud type you should be aware of is Account takeover fraud that is a form of identity theft, wherein a criminal gains access to a registered customer’s account and poses as that known and trusted shopper.
+The third fraud type you should be aware of is Account takeover fraud, a form of identity theft wherein a criminal gains access to a registered customer’s account and poses as that known and trusted shopper.

 To prevent accounts takeover and protect your customers, use Two-factor authentication that will level up protection to user accounts by adding a necessity to confirm the username and password with a one-time SMS code to log in.
 Even if the Authy server is compromised, the hacker will have no usernames or passwords, as these sensitive details are NOT stored on their end.